cristynalg/prestapuntes/README.md

 # prestapuntes
 This is the repository of code from my website: Prestapuntes.

-Prestapuntes is my student project that includes HTML, CSS, Javascript, PHP and HTTP, PHP, MySQL, FTP and DNS servers.
+Prestapuntes is my student project that includes a website written with HTML 5, CSS3 , Javascript and PHP.
+To make the website I used HTTP, PHP, MySQL, FTP and DNS servers.

 In spanish: